 Artwork / 2019

-All that said, some of my work from 2017 has also come back into focus.
-For one thing, my 2017 series Empathetic Magic was exhibited in April at Lyceum Hall in Burlington, New Jersey, with the addition of two new portraits painted this year.
+Along with all this new work, some of my older art also came back into focus in 2019.
+For one thing, my 2017 series Empathetic Magic was exhibited in April at Lyceum Hall in Burlington, New Jersey, with the addition of two new portraits.

-For another, one of my portraits of Trump made headlines in April when it was removed from a group exhibition at the Montclair Public Library in New Jersey and then later reinstalled.
+For another, one of my paintings of Trump made headlines in April when it was removed from a group exhibition at the Montclair Public Library in New Jersey and then later reinstalled.

 “Our studio found itself much like a traffic jam, everyone gathering around to stare, mouths open, at [Seemel]’s work.”